-As at 31 July 2022 the College had a cash balance of £2.4m, an undrawn overdraft facility of £6m, the £4m 7-year term loan and £40m of long-term debt associated with the HB Allen Centre development.
+As at 31 July 2023, the College had a liquid cash balance of £2.4m, fixed term bank deposits (3-6 month maturities) of £2m, an undrawn overdraft facility of £6m, the £4m 7-year term loan and £40m of long-term debt associated with the HB Allen Centre development.

-The year-end cash balance of $\pounds$ 2.4m included $\pounds$ 3.2m owing to the endowment as a result of endowment gifts received during the year and liquidation of certain assets during the year ahead of re-investment in the OEF.
-The underlying cash position was therefore a drawn overdraft of $\pounds$ 0.8m.
+The year-end cash balance of \pounds 4.4m included \pounds 3.4m owing to the endowment as a result of endowment gifts received during the year and liquidation of certain assets during the year ahead of re-investment in the OEF.
+The underlying cash position was therefore \pounds 1.0m.